alexH56/mr-please/README.md

 ## To-do

 * Front-end
-    * Implement React Router to separate pages and view info for shows, songs, and venues
+    * Add styling with styled-components
-    * Build the typical "band website" stuff and make thing pretty
+    * Build the typical "band website" stuff
     * Add statistics logic and display charts/graphs

 * Back-end
+    * Create user profiles with OAuth implementation, allowing users to save shows to their history, and leave comments on shows
     * Use additional middleware for logging and error-handling
-    * Create user profiles with OAuth implementation, allowing users to save shows to their history, and leave comments on shows